Guide to Big Cat Safaris: Cheetahs

 - Perfect safari to see the migration in Serengeti from July-October.

-- Small luxury camps and lodges.
+- Stay in small luxury camps and lodges.

 16 days from £3000pp plus international flights.